 Sunday Night Service returns on 08/28

 WE ARE SO GLAD YOU ARE HERE AT GATOR WESLEY!

 We know that meeting new people for the first time can be intimidating, and checking out a campus ministry can be intense.
 We want you to know that there is a place for you at Gator Wesley!

 Here is what a typical Sunday Night Worship @ Wesley looks like

 Worship happens on Sunday nights in the 2nd floor worship space at Gator Wesley.
 We eat a free dinner prepared by our students and staff beginning at 7:00pm and then move to a time of live music and worship around 7:30.
 After, we move upstairs.
 Below is what a typical worship experience at Gator Wesley is like.

-WORSHIP SET – During a typical night we will sing four to five songs.
-Some will be fast-paced energetic songs, and others will be slower, more reflective songs.
+During a typical night we will sing three or four songs.
 Everything we do during worship is to create an opportunity for students to connect with God in meaningful ways and to create an atmosphere where you are able to express yourself in ways that offer thanks and gratitude for the work that God is doing in each of us and in our community.

-MESSAGE - Our typical teaching time is about thirty minutes, and our main teachers are our co-directors, Heather and Joel Pancoast.
+Our typical teaching time is about thirty minutes, and our main teachers are our co-directors, Heather and Joel Pancoast.
 We usually teach by using a series of messages centered around a specific topic.
-Our goal is to share a relevant message that points us toward the work that God desires to do in us and through us as we grow and learn to reflect the character of Jesus.
+Our goal is to share a relevant message that points us toward the work that God is doing through us as we grow and learn to live a life of love like Jesus.